 From Cieza the river runs through small towns and villages like Abarán, Blanca, Ojós, Archena, Ricote and Ulea, all with their own quirks and charm making them well worth a visit.
 You can drive through the whole valley or if an active holiday is what you’re after there are many hiking, horse riding, biking and rafting opportunities.

 3. San Pedro del Pinatar Nature Reserve and Marina de la Salinas

-The most important wetlands in the Region is home to flamingos and other migratory species, such as albatrosses, herons, or gulls.
+The most important wetlands in the region is home to flamingos and other migratory birds, such as albatrosses, herons, and seagulls.
 A must for birdwatchers!
 The area of the park which is open to the public consists of salt flats, reed beds and pine forests not to mention the three meters high dunes at the beach of Torre Derribada.
 You can choose to go for a leisurely stroll or jump on a bike.
 There are bikes for rent in Lo Pagán and down by the Baños de Lodo mud baths.

 At the edge of the nature reserve lies a fancy marina called Puerto Marina de las Salinas.
 Here you can go diving, rent a jet ski or yacht or just sit down and enjoy a meal at one of the many restaurants.
 Cafe Cielo is my favorite restaurant in Murcia and I’ve been coming here for over 7 years now.
 Their food is always so fresh and delicious and the view of the impressive yachts coming and going is amazing.

 You might also like: Discover Spain’s stunning pink lake

 4. Salto del Usero – Bullas hidden oasis/waterfall